Fields and matrices¶

 - As you may have noticed, there are two indexing operators

-, the first is for tensor indexing, the second for matrix indexing.
+when you load an matrix element from a global matrix field: the first is for field indexing, the second for matrix indexing.

 ti.Vectoris simply an alias of

 For performance reasons matrix operations will be unrolled, therefore we suggest using only small matrices.